powellm123/lol/README.md

 # lol
-a command line to tell you a joke
+a command line command that tells you a joke